 - Emotionally Engage Audiences: Tell your story at the right moment in their day

-- Cross-Device Targeting: Compliment video, native, and other branding initiatives
+- Cross-Device Targeting: Complement video, native, and other branding initiatives

 - Lookalikes: Use lookalike modeling for future prospecting efforts

 - Sequential Messaging: With cross-device targeting and attribution, you are able to serve sequential messaging across all channels and devices while managing a frequency cap across the entire buy.

 Extending connected TV reach via digital audio is one approach some advertisers take, and it’s a sound one, considering US digital audio listeners will outnumber US connected TV users by 9.7 million this year.

 Audience targeting on programmatic audio is very similar to the other channels you may already be familiar with, as well as other options to help you match mood, genre, or topic.
 You can use the same audience targeting parameters from your video, mobile, and cross-device campaigns, or use data from audio partners to target specific genres, playlists, and demographics.

 Strategically target premium digital audiences against traditional broadcast parameters, such as day parting, geo, and format, measured against familiar GRP and CPP KPIs.

 Digital audio presents a huge opportunity to build your brand with an audience of engaged listeners.
 Used appropriately, it can complement your other programmatic advertising tactics to help increase the reach of your omnichannel campaigns.